 I remember when I first started teaching yoga to children.
 All I wanted to see was actual teaching and kids yoga in action!
 Now you can view an early childhood class, a school-age class, and an engaging tween & teen yoga class.

-Don’t just take my word from it!
+Don’t just take my word for it!
 Listen to just a few our recent Kids Yoga & Mindfulness Teacher Training Graduates:

 “I am so thankful I found Go Go Yoga for Kids while searching for ideas to help deal with my difficult group of 4th grade students.
 I was so excited to take the Kids Yoga & Mindfulness Teacher Training.
 I learned how kids yoga looks different than adult yoga and how to best teach to that.
 I also learned that props are great when working with kids.
 I have shared this new passion for yoga with my students and colleagues.”
 Nicole C.